Web Analytics

 }

-The format of the instruction is almost identical to ld, only the OpCode is different:
+The format of the instruction is nearly identical to ld, with only the OpCode changing to 0xA:

 static inline void ldi(uint16_t i) {